RyanOliverV/VornHub/README.md

 ![Logo](/football_insights/frontend/static/images/logo.png?raw=true "VornMetrics Logo")

-A website that provides users with real-time access to comprehensive football statistics from the Premier League.
-Our platform offers a wealth of information, including player line-ups and in-depth analytics such as shots, passes completed, possession percentage, and expected goals (xG).
+This project aimed to develop a comprehensive football statistics platform that offers a blend of historical and real-time data while utilizing machine learning to predict future match outcomes.
+The project was guided by five key objectives: designing a user-friendly interface, curating accurate and comprehensive data, implementing real-time match updates, researching, and employing machine learning algorithms, and evaluating the predictive performance of the chosen algorithm.
+Employing a technology stack that includes Django for the back end and React for the front end, the project successfully meets its objectives.